TiDB: TiUP

 TiDB 4.0 introduces TiUP, a cluster operation and maintenance tool.
 It helps users quickly install and configure a TiDB cluster with a few commands.

-TiDB Ansible

-TiDB can be deployed using Ansible by using a TiDB Ansible playbook (not recommended).

-Docker

-Docker can be used to deploy TiDB in a containerized environment on multiple nodes and multiple machines, and Docker Compose can be used to deploy TiDB with a single command for testing purposes.

 Tools

 TiDB has a series of open-source tools built around it to help with data replication and migration for existing MySQL and MariaDB users.

 TiDB Data Migration (DM)

 TiDB Data Migration (DM) is suited for replicating data from already sharded MySQL or MariaDB tables to TiDB.
 A common use case of DM is to connect MySQL or MariaDB tables to TiDB, treating TiDB almost as a slave, then directly run analytical workloads on this TiDB cluster in near real-time.

 Backup & Restore

 Backup & Restore (BR) is a distributed backup and restore tool for TiDB cluster data.
-It offers high backup and restore speeds for large-scale TiDB clusters.

 Dumpling

 Dumpling is a data export tool that exports data stored in TiDB or MySQL.
 It lets users make logical full backups or full dumps from TiDB or MySQL.